An active day

 I spoke to my brother again last night.
 There’s only so much you can say about nappies.
 Both he and his wife were tired.
 There are a lot of things I hadn’t thought about.
 When does the colour of a baby’s eyes become fixed?
 Today I wondered whether my nephew will be left-handed; both his parents are, as is his paternal grandfather.
 (I’m right-handed, but play tennis left-handed.
 Just like Rafael Nadal.)

 It seems the UK has returned to some sort of normal after a fortnight of wall-to-wall royalty.
-The Queen was amazing woman without doubt, but some of the response was beyond ridiculous.
+The Queen was an amazing woman without doubt, but some of the response was beyond ridiculous.
 Cancelling hospital appointments because they clashed with the funeral?
 Utterly ludicrous.
 Then there was the clampdown on anti-monarchy protests.
 An expression of a totally legitimate point of view.
 As I said a couple of posts ago, it’s not only woke that’s gone mad.

 I had a crappy poker session on Friday night.
 Knowing that I had to get up the next morning didn’t help my decision-making; perhaps I shouldn’t have played at all.
 My bankroll is currently $999; it was $1026 at the start of the month.